 Hey, I hope you are doing great.

-I just got off stage after presenting to over a hundred of professionals the ins and outs of how to create a blog and YouTube videos.
+After presenting to over a hundred professionals the ins and outs of creating a blog and YouTube videos, I just got off stage.

 It was great to share and help so many people.

 Okay, let me get to what I have for you today.

 As usual, I have a video for you.

 People often excellence pain in their joints, such as in the knees and hips, as these joints take on most of the load in a squat exercise.
 Luckily, there are variations you can do to take some of the strain off your joints and still work on your strength and mobility in the squat exercise.
 In this video, I’ll go through an exercise that will help you overcome your difficulty with a squat exercise.

 Often when people experience pain when squatting, they completely avoid performing the squat.